awbla/awbla-student-workflow/content/4-processing.md

 --------------
 {:#addslides}
 #### Adding Slides to OneDrive
-Scanned slides will need to be transferred from the desktop into correct folder structure, then uploaded to the *Documents* folder in the AWBLA OneDrive.
+Scanned slides saved in your OneDrive will need to be uploaded to the *Slides* folder in the AWBLA OneDrive.

 ##### Download the Slides folder structure
 - Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive